JayWood/the-seo-framework/readme.txt

 * An update notification will shown whenever this happens, only to the Super Admin on Mutli-Site environments, and only to Admins on Single-Site environments.
 * The notification is unbranded, it will say "New SEO options have been updated." on the SEO Settings Page and will add "View the new options here." on all other Admin Pages.

-**For everyone - About Author SEO:**
-/
-* TODO When a post has an author assigned through the default WordPress interface, and the author SEO has been filled in, the post will obtain the Author information.
-* TODO If there's no Author information set, or the default Social Meta Settings will be used.

-**For everyone - About Canonical SEO:**
-/
-* TODO A new setting has been added to adjust the preffered URL scheme of your website.
-* TODO This new setting influences which page Search Engines index.
-Default (and recommended) is Automatic.
-* TODO This new setting doesn't affect scheme redirection of pages and posts, which should be done using `.htaccess`.

 **For everyone - About Schema Markup:**
 /
 * New schema markup has been added, this helps Search Engines better understand your website.